SQLite Index

 Try It

-SQLite issued an error message indicating that the unique index has been violated.
-Because when you inserted the second row, SQLite checked and made sure that the email is unique across of rows in email of the contacts table.
+When you inserted the second row, SQLite checked and made sure that the email was unique across rows in the email column of the contacts table.

 Let’s insert two more rows into the contacts table.